HollyJM81/project-template-sequelize/README.md

 to test.

-Add a get route to / in your app.js.
-It should return a 200 status code and a Hello World string.
-Run your app and send a GET request to localhost:4000 in postman.
-If you get a Hello World then you know that your app is working.
+Send a GET request to localhost:4000 in postman.
+If you get a Hello World then you know that app is working.

 ---